Home

 • identify metabolic pathways in microorganisms based on omics data

-• perform taxonomic and phylogenetic analyzes of microorganisms
+• perform phylogenetic analyzes of microorganisms

 • plan, conduct, and report (oral and written) microbiological experiments